ManuelPopp/LELE_Vegetation_Sampling/py3/Prerequisites.md

-# Prerequisites for using the iNaturalist API
+# Prerequisites for using the iNaturalist API on Linux
 1) Install Python3 and pip3
 See also https://realpython.com/installing-python/#how-to-install-python-on-linux
 `